Mula Bandha – mula bandha poses

 Mula bandha benefits for Yogis

-root lock is a key yoga technique that requires you to squeeze the muscles around the area between your genitals and anus.
+Root lock is an important yoga technique.
+It involves squeezing the muscles between your genitals and anus.
 Yogis use Mula Bandha to awaken and manage their life energy (prana), improve meditation, and increase physical balance.
 It plays a crucial role in Hatha Yoga and Tantra by helping to channel energy upward through the spine.

 A key benefit of doing Mula Bandha is that it helps to energize the Muladhara (root) chakra.
 This boosts feelings of stability, grounding, and inner strength.
 Moreover, this technique helps strengthen the pelvic floor muscles, benefiting digestion, blood flow, and reproductive health.